The-AI-Alliance/ai-application-testing/docs/testing-problems.markdown

 Note that these forms of nondeterminism and their side effects are well understood.
 Their behaviors are easy to reason about and manage.
 They are usually _peripheral_ to the core application logic.
 Examples include multi-threading and cluster computing for better scalability and performance, fetching data from a database, and generating UUIDs.

 In our automated tests, it is straightforward to test the deterministic application core logic by hiding the non-deterministic behaviors behind APIs and replacing them at test time with deterministic and repeatable [Test Doubles]({{site.baseurl}}/glossary/#test-double).
 Examples include techniques to replace multi-threading with single-threaded execution, using a &ldquo;fake&rdquo; database query API that returns pre-defined results, and a fake UUID generator that always returns a particular value.
-These techniques ensure that the module being tested behaves deterministically during the tests<sup>1</sup>.
+These techniques ensure that the module being tested behaves deterministically during the tests. [^1]

 To recap, application developers expect the following: